 I decided that I needed to return to UNC-Charlotte for classes this fall.
 I still have emotions to deal with, but I couldn’t run from what happened.
 For now, my focus is not on the long-term recovery but the short.
 I’m back in school.
 I make it through one class, and then the next.

 And every day I come home to Lilly.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Drew won Peak Lab Rescue in Apex, North Carolina a 2019 Holiday Wishes award.